Knowledge-Wisdom-Understanding/Auto-Recon/README.md

 cd Auto-Recon
 chmod +x recon.sh
 ```
+recon.sh requires dirsearch to be installed in the /opt folder.
 ### To install Dependencies, simply run these commands in your /opt folder:
 ```
 cd /opt